-I am an Integrative Psychotherapeutic Counsellor working with individuals in Lewes and Hove.
+I am Angela Rogers and I am an Integrative Psychotherapeutic Counsellor working with individuals in Lewes and Hove.
 You might be considering counselling and psychotherapy for all sorts of reasons:

 - a lack of confidence and difficulty making decisions